Connect with people who share your passion, or explore a brand-new hobby in one of Tyndale’s student organizations.

 Student Organization Approval Process

 The TUUSA Council offers funding to student organizations once they have been approved.
-A student organization can request up to $200/semester of funding from the TUUSA Council.
-It is not a guarantee that the requested amount will be given.
+A student organization can request up to $150/semester of funding from the TUUSA Council.
+It is not a guarantee that the requested or any amount will be given.
 Student organizations that have more than $500 in their organization's account may not receive funding from the TUUSA Council.

 New student organizations that wish to receive funding from the TUUSA Council are required to submit a Funding Request Form (available soon) to the TUUSA Council.
 Returning student organizations are required to renew their registration by submitting a Renewal Student Organization Application (available soon) at the beginning of each academic year in order to continue receiving funding from the TUUSA Council.